-21.2.2 Those Member States that indicate disapproval are invited to provide their reasons and to indicate the possible changes that would facilitate further study of the Question.
+6.1.2.2 Those Member States that indicate disapproval are invited to provide their reasons and to indicate the possible changes that would facilitate further study of the Question.

-21.2.3 Notification of the result will be given in a circular, and the Telecommunication Development Advisory Group (TDAG) will be informed by a report from the Director of the Telecommunication Development Bureau (BDT).
+6.1.2.3 Notification of the result will be given in a circular, and TDAG will be informed by a report from the Director of BDT.
 In addition, the Director shall publish a list of deleted Questions whenever appropriate, but at least once by the middle of a study period.

-SECTION 7– Approval of new or revised Recommendations
+SECTION 7– Adoption and approval of new or revised Recommendations

-22 Introduction
+7.1 Introduction